ohcnivek/free-chipotle-babyyy/README.md

 2. Leave it running during the game! (i actually need to check if this is ok w/ the rates on the twitter's api but it should prob be fine)
 3. Worst case: have the twiliio number text you & you can immedidately text chipotle @ 888222 the promo code :)

 Also, don't abuse this script.
 This was for fun & I have no gurantee that this will work.
-I just love Chipotle & Twitter & thought it would be a fun lil script to spin up ❤️
+I just love Chipotle & Twitter & thought it would be a fun lil script to spin up ❤️ Gift some potle to your loved ones this holiday szn :)